leapt/admin-bundle/docs/getting_started.rst

 Installation is a 7 step process:

-1. Download SnowcapAdminBundle using composer
+1. Download LeaptAdminBundle using composer
 2. Enable the Bundle and its dependencies
 3. Create your admin bundle
 4. Enable the admin routing